moitt22-modding/Elden-Ring-Key-Customizer/README.md

 **Merging:**
 This mod is a dll mod which means it won't require any merging, this mod should be compatible with most Elden Ring mods.

-**Licensing**

-This software is licensed under the MIT License.

-All Licenses of Software that is used by this Software can be found in the folder called Licenses.

-Portions of this software are derived from Unicode data files or software

-© 1991–2025 Unicode, Inc. All rights reserved.

-Distributed under the Unicode License Version 3.0.

-See https://www.unicode.org/license.html for more information.